-The bill amends and reenacts sections 19-13-1 and 19-13-3 of the Code of West Virginia to establish the West Virginia Apiary Act, which aims to clarify that apiaries are recognized as protected agricultural operations.
-The new legal language introduces findings that highlight the significant decline of pollinators, particularly honeybees, and emphasizes their critical role in supporting agricultural practices and food security in West Virginia.
-The bill asserts that beekeeping has a positive economic impact on the state and that the private maintenance of honeybee colonies is essential for increasing pollinator populations.
+The bill amends the Code of West Virginia to establish the West Virginia Apiary Act, which clarifies that apiaries are recognized as protected agricultural operations.
+It includes a series of findings by the Legislature that highlight the significant decline of pollinators, particularly honeybees, and emphasizes the importance of protecting these species for the state's agricultural economy and food security.
+The findings also assert that beekeeping has a positive economic impact and is essential for increasing pollinator populations that support agricultural practices.

 Statutes affected: